jasdvl/sample-aspnetcore-microservices/README.md

 **HomeAnalytica** is a sample application developed to demonstrate the integration of ASP.NET Core technologies in a microservices-based architecture.
 The project highlights the technical interplay between Blazor, YARP (Yet Another Reverse Proxy), and microservices using REST/HTTP and gRPC.
-This application serves as a technical showcase, focusing primarily on the backend architecture and communication between the Blazor server and the microservices, rather than on extensive frontend design.
+This application is a demonstration project, primarily highlighting the backend architecture and the communication between the Blazor server and the microservices.

-In the UI, users can create sensor devices, which are stored in a PostgreSQL database via REST/HTTP.
+In the UI, users can create sensor devices, which are sent to a PostgreSQL database via REST/HTTP.
 Additionally, sample data (e.g., temperature, humidity, and energy usage) can be submitted via gRPC to a MongoDB database.
-These data points can be visualized through line and bar charts.
+These data points are visualized through line and bar charts.

+**Note:**
 Future updates will primarily focus on refactoring efforts, such as addressing compiler warnings and improving code comments.
 See the [TODO List](#todo-list) for planned updates and improvements.

-**Note:**
 This code is intended for demonstration purposes only and is not suitable for production use.
 Sensitive information, such as secrets and credentials, should be stored securely using a dedicated key management solution or secret store.

 The solution is divided into multiple projects to simulate key functionalities within an IoT data analytics platform: